alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 with some works being ignored for many years before becoming highly influential.
 In such circumstances, impact metrics may give an underestimate of the importance of a work, due to it having to 'catch up' with the impact accrued by other works published at the same time.
+In investigating possible correlations between altmetrics and citation rates, Thelwall [@thelwall2013daw] explores some of the ways in which time is a factor when interpreting scores.

 Tips for raising research data impact
 =====================================